PenguinMod/PenguinMod-Guidelines/PROJECTS.md

 If you cannot moderate your project properly, it will be removed.

 Your messaging feature cannot allow users to:
-- Use a user-uploaded profile picture
+- Use a user-uploaded profile picture (unless you can moderate them so they follow above guidelines wherever they apply)
-- Attach images, video or any media
+- Attach images, video or any media (unless you can moderate them so they follow above guidelines wherever they apply)
-- Link to any websites
+- Link to any websites (unless you can moderate them so they follow above guidelines wherever they apply)
 - Break any of the rules in the "Be respectful to others" section